-Our research framework for startup positioning and messaging
+Our research framework for positioning and messaging

 1. Review solid analyst reports for the category (or categories) the company belongs to